contrarybaton60/Williams-Console-Revisited/README.md

 ## Developers
 - omoso, Maintainer
 - William, Author, Maintainer

+**Want to keep up with Development?
+Join the [ViolaFlower Discord](https://discord.gg/kprFeAn7Gq) for sneak peeks and updates on development!**

 William's Console: Revisited is under the GNU General Public License version 3 (or later) license, [please refer to the license for more details.](https://www.gnu.org/licenses/gpl-3.0.html)